 The IBSC strives to ensure that quality control measures are in place and a part of this process involves consultation with the student body.
-It is important that students enrolled in the Programme are able to contribute to development and change.
+It is important that students enrolled in the Programme or Subject course are able to contribute to development and change.
 Mechanisms such as student liaison meetings help in dealing with issues that arise during delivery.
-On completion of the Programme a questionnaire should be circulated to solicit opinions on matters such as accessibility to resources and delivery of each course.
+On completion of the Programme or Subject course a questionnaire should be circulated to solicit opinions on matters such as accessibility to resources and delivery of each course.
 Summary results from questionnaires should be included in the submission.